mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 If you get unlucky with the train timing, the experience can turn really awful.
 I have seen people having trouble to squeeze themselves into a train, let alone finding a seat.
 As a visitor, you can afford more flexibile schedule than resident commuters, so plan your rides accordingly.

 It is unlikely that even your longest journey takes more than four and a half hours.
-For your reference, I've made a map which shows travel times from London to other cities by fastest train.
+For your reference, I've made a map which shows travel times from London to other cities by fastest trains.

 ![Travel times map]({{ site.url }}/images/uk/rail/travel_times_map.png)
 *Travel times from London by fastest trains*